Janine Reding: International career

 Following these auspicious beginnings, the Reding-Piette Duo went on to perform much of the repertoire for two pianos.
 They also premiered a number of new works written especially for them.
 Important milestones in their career included the first Belgian performance of the Scottish Ballad by Benjamin Britten, the Sonata for two pianos by Igor Stravinsky, the 5th symphony, "In Ecco", from the Concerto for two pianos by Gian Francesco Malipiero, and the concertos for two pianos by Darius Milhaud and Francis Poulenc.

 The duo performed with important conductors including Eugène Jochum, Lorin Maazel, Dean Dixon, Mario Rossi, Hans Schmidt-Isserstedt, Eleazar de Carvalho, Charles Munch, André Cluytens, Rafael Kubelík, and Paul van Kempen.

 Preferring the spontaneity of live performance, the Reding-Piette Duo refused to record, considering recordings “canned music”.
 However, after her husband’s death in 1987, Janine Reding changed her mind.
 English pianist Moura Lympany was put in charge of gathering different recording sessions that the duet had performed for various radio stations around the world.
 This compilation was edited by the English firm Olympia Compact Discs Ltd.

 Following the release of this anthology, Janine Reding was contacted to give master classes in a broad variety of musical institutions (Occidental College, UCLA, the Oberlin Conservatory of Music, the Peabody Institute, Charles University (Prague), and the Franz Liszt Academy of Music in Budapest.
+In December 1992, Janine was a visiting professor at the Deptartment of Music, Washington University where she gave three piano masterclasses.
 She later taught from her home in Monaco.